fvutils/pyvsc/doc/source/coverage.rst

 Specifying Sampling Data at Instantiation
 -----------------------------------------
-Py-VSC supports specifying coverage-sampling data when the covergroup is instanced, as well as specifying it each time the sample method is called.
+PyVSC supports specifying coverage-sampling data when the covergroup is instanced, as well as specifying it each time the sample method is called.
 In this case, no parameters are passed to the `sample` method.